Helping Your Loved One After Rehab: 6 Steps to Preparing Your Home

-When you have a loved one coming home after rehab there are changes that need to be made to the home to make it a comfortable and safe living environment.
+When you have a loved one coming home after rehab, there may be some changes that need to be made to the home to make it a comfortable and safe living environment.

-By doing a thorough cleaning of your house you could directly impact the difference between a 3-minute craving and a relapse.
+Doing a thorough cleaning of your house could directly impact the difference between a 3-minute craving and a relapse.
 Removing those temptations before they return could be the best thing for them and your family.

-If your loved one does continue to reside with you and your family, consider decreasing triggers that could cause a relapse.
+If your loved one does continue to reside with you and your family, consider assessing and decreasing triggers that could cause a relapse.

 - Easy access to alcohol and pills.

 - Friendly visits from people with which they used to drink or get high.

 - Things they used to do drugs ( straws, syringes, pill cutters, grinders, pipes ).

 Get Help for Addiction Now